juliaaschmidt/nftvacs/README.md

 - adding unit test is not possible: // before token transfer: require(to == address(0), "NFTs are non-transferable, can only be burnt.");
 otherwise mitning won't work.
+- redeploy metadata to ipfs -> then modify link in contract, watch out for / problem

 ## Completed Tasks